The Upper Mississippi River National Wildlife and Fish Refuge will be undertaking an emergency closure of the Mertes Slough heron colony.

 Maps outlining the affected area will be posted at the Mertes Slough Boat Landing and are available at the Refuge office.
 The boundary of the 57 acre area closed to entry will be posted with signs in the field.

-Winona District Manager Mary Stefanski said the closure is being undertaken to protect the nesting birds during a time when they are highly susceptible to nest abandonment due to human disturbance.
+Acting Winona District Manager Curt McMurl said the closure is being undertaken to protect the nesting birds during a time when they are highly susceptible to nest abandonment due to human disturbance.
 This spring, high water conditions have created easy access to the colony by boat.